cubee-cb/linux-vr-compat/README.md

 ### Software
 - Fedora 41 (KDE Plasma, Wayland)
-- WiVRN to connect to the headset and emulate SteamVR.
+- WiVRN (Flatpak) to connect to the headset and emulate SteamVR via OpenComposite.
-- WlxOverlay for desktops and playspace drag.
+- WlxOverlay for desktop views and playspace drag.
     - Space Drag is either stick click, Space Reset is double-click left stick.
-    - Custom build with battery OSC parameters, see my repos for more info on that.
+    - Custom build with battery OSC parameters, this has been merged with main as of now but has yet to be included in a release.
-- Most games run through Steam, SteamVR is not installed.
+- Most games run through Steam (Runtime), SteamVR is not installed.
 Using launch arguments provided by WiVRn to make games use it as the VR runtime.
+Manually.
+For each game individually. (there's probably a more efficient way to do it)
 - Proton: GE-Proton9-18 (unless otherwise specified)

 ### Hardware